Paths

 A path with straight lines and bezier curves

 Here's an example showing the difference.
-We create a curve, drawn as an open and as a closed path.
-Notice how the open path is just a curve, while the closed path has an extra line added joining the start and end points.
+We create a curve, drawn as both an open and a closed path.

 val open =